GautierBlandin/experiments/docs/style.md

 - Fields must be declared before methods
 - Every field and method should have an explicit access modifier

+## Interfaces

+- Do not prefix interface names with `I`.
+Instead, prefer prefixing implementations with relevant words, e.g `DynamoDbUserRepository`, `FakeUserRepository`.

 ## React components

 - Prefer the `function` keyword for top-level React components, eg: